jimangel/jimangel.io/content/posts/2021-01-08-bypassing-att-fiber-gateway-on-udmp.md

 fi
 ```

-At first I was [sus](https://www.urbandictionary.com/define.php?term=sus) about running a random person's GitHub debian package on my entire home network gateway.
+At first, I was suspicious about running a random person's GitHub debian package on my entire home network gateway.
 After looking at the [source code](https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script/dpkg-build-files), it seemed harmless.

-You can also [build the debian yourself](https://github.com/boostchicken/udm-utilities/blob/master/on-boot-script/build_deb.sh) if you're really tweaking about security.
+You can also [build the debian yourself](https://github.com/boostchicken/udm-utilities/blob/master/on-boot-script/build_deb.sh) if you're concerned about security.

 I followed the following steps in [this guide](https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script#steps) to install the debian package.